 Avoid serious injury or death from a gasoline fire or explosion.
+Use caution when filling fuel tanks.
 Always stop the engine and do not smoke or allow open flames or sparks in the area while filling fuel tanks.

 Fill fuel tanks outdoors away from heat, sparks, and open flames.

 Remove portable fuel tanks from boat to refill them.